Avoid some of the pitfalls when buying Chinese antique porcelain and increase your chances of a real "find".

 The presence of many reproductions of Chinese antique porcelain, and even

-more so that of fake porcelain in general, could indicate one of two
+more so that of other fakes in general, could indicate one of two

 If the seller mentions any kind of provenance... my advice is: disregard it.